The Advancing the Community Together (ACT) Partnership

 The working groups will develop implementation plans for the following focus areas of the strategy:

-- Implement leading practice and high quality standards; and
+- Implement leading practice and high quality standards

 - Working together to achieve change.